steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 ## The New Swift Logging Framework

-Instead of calling `os_log`, you can now use the new [`Logger`](https://developer.apple.com/documentation/os/logger) struct in Swift — at least if you have the luxury of only supporting iOS 14 already.
+Instead of calling `os_log`, you can now use the new [`Logger`](https://developer.apple.com/documentation/os/logger) struct in Swift — at least if you have the luxury of exclusively supporting iOS 14 already.

 ```swift
 let logger = Logger(subsystem: "com.steipete.LoggingTest", category: "main")